eryno/disco/README.md

 # bitexpert/disco
-This package provides a [container-interop](https://github.com/container-interop/container-interop) compatible, annotation-based dependency injection container.
+Disco is a [container-interop](https://github.com/container-interop/container-interop) compatible, annotation-based dependency injection container.

+Learn best by example?
 Have a look at the [adroit-disco-demo](https://github.com/bitExpert/adroit-disco-demo) project to find out how to use Disco.

 [![Build Status](https://travis-ci.org/bitExpert/disco.svg?branch=master)](https://travis-ci.org/bitExpert/disco)